btzy/autotimetable/README.md

 Do not put any spaces in the module list!

+### Required options

+`--modulefile=<filename>` - Sets the JSON file to use to obtain the module data.
+This file should follow the NUSMods API format.
+This option is processed by `main.cpp` before invoking the Autotimetable engine.

+`--required=<comma-separated module list>` - Selects the modules to pass to the Autotimetable engine, e.g. `CS1010,MA1101R,CS1231,BN1101,GET1002`.
+There should be no spaces in the comma-separated module list.

-## Other options
+### Other options

+`--fixed=<comma-separated selection list>` - Selects the lessons to fix.
+This option may be useful when certain modules are pre-allocated or you want a certain lesson at a fixed timeslot.
+Each selection should be in the form `<module code>:<item kind>:<lesson number>`, e.g. `CS1010:Sectional_Teaching:2`.
+If there are multiple selections, separate them with a single comma.
+There should be no spaces in the comma-separated selection list; if the item kind contains spaces, they should be replaced by underscores or hyphens as in the example in this paragraph.
+This option is processed by `main.cpp` before invoking the Autotimetable engine.

 `--quiet` - Don't grumble about modules with lessons that cannot be interpreted (see below for what this means).
 These modules will be ignored regardless of the presence of this option.
 Autotimetable will still emit a warning if a module specified by `--required` is missing (or has been ignored as it was uninterpretable).
+This option is processed by `main.cpp` before invoking the Autotimetable engine.

-### Scoring system
+#### Scoring system

 Each timetable is scored by a penalty system, and the best timetable is the one that has the lowest penalty of all valid timetables.